-CE has also prioritized making the Bureau's information more accessible in non-English languages, especially Spanish.
-According to Census data, 37 million people in the U.S. primarily speak Spanish at home.
-Recognizing that at least some portion of this population could be well served by Spanish language resources, the Bureau launched CFPB en Español, a Bureau website that provides Spanish-speaking consumers a central point of access to the Bureau's resources, in Spanish.
-The website has four major components: a homepage that highlights CFPB services, Ask CFPB content in Spanish, a complaints page that highlights the phone number consumers can call to submit a complaint in Spanish, and an "About Us" page that features a Spanish-language video and introductory content about how the CFPB works to protect consumers.
+Spanish.51 The website has four major components: a homepage that highlights CFPB services, Ask CFPB content in Spanish, a complaints page that highlights the phone number consumers can call to submit a complaint in Spanish, and an "About Us" page that features a Spanish-language video and introductory content about how the CFPB works to protect consumers.
 The website was created using responsive design, meaning it is optimized for use on both mobile devices and computers in order to better serve all consumers.
+The website launched in May 2013.